Clearwater River (Alberta)

 Clearwater is a river of southern Alberta, Canada.
 Situated entirely in the Canadian Rockies and the Rocky Mountain foothills of Alberta, it is a glacier fed upper reach tributary of the North Saskatchewan River.
-The upper reach of the Clearwater has become popular for equestrian travelers due to the natural setting along the river.
+The upper reach of the Clearwater has become popular for equestrian travellers due to the natural setting along the river.

 Course

 When measuring from Trident Lake, the Clearwater River has a length of 203 km and descends 350 m to its end at Rocky Mountain House.